Jeremy Porter: The OffRamps

 In 2002, Jeremy Porter recruited bassist Jason Bowes (Culture Bandits, Head Injury, The Hoolapoppers) and drummer Mike Popovich (The Holy Cows, 3-Speed) and formed The OffRamps, a power pop band.
 The OffRamps recorded two albums for Ann Arbor, Michigan's Deluxe Records, Hate It When You’re Right (2006) and Split The Difference (2008) before breaking up in December 2008 after member's commitments to other projects made working together difficult.
-In their eight years, The OffRamps became well known for their catchy songs and a tight and polished live show and played extensively across Michigan and Ohio.
+In their eight years, The OffRamps played extensively across Michigan and Ohio.
 Popovich would move on to join Bloodshot recording artist Whitey Morgan and the 78s and later Ann Arbor-based Blue Snaggletooth, and Bowes would remain on bass for Porter's next two bands: Fidrych, and The Tucos.

 Solo Acoustic

 Party of One (2010)

 Jeremy Porter, solo- acoustic (c.
 June 2011, St. Louis, MO.)